 - Make the service investments identified in the annual Service Guidelines analysis.
 The latest analysis identified the need for hundreds of thousands of additional service hours to better meet transit demand across King County in a socially equitable and geographically fair way.
-By increasing Metro's service to meet current demand, we would begin building the METRO CONNECTS - Restructure around Link light rail expansion.
+By increasing Metro's service to meet current demand, we would begin building the METRO CONNECTS service network and service levels. - Restructure around Link light rail expansion.
 Sound Transit is planning to complete approved extensions of Link to the north, east and south by 2025.
-These extensions would provide an opportunity to review the entire transit network and build toward the METRO CONNECTS service network and service levels.
+These extensions would provide an opportunity to review the entire transit network and build toward the METRO CONNECTS service network and service levels. - Build new RapidRide lines in coordination with the City of Seattle and other partners.
+Expanded and enhanced RapidRide is the centerpiece of the METRO CONNECTS frequent network, which would integrate with our region's high-capacity transit network to connect our urban centers.